Frequently Asked Questions

 Q: What if my son/daugter doesn't make the 'A' team?

 A: The most important thing is for players to progress, have fun, and have a really good experience - all of which can be hampered by being on a team too far above or below their skill level.
-Over the years, kids will move up or down based on their skill to help keep them progressing, but in the end, the team letter does not matter much.
+Over the years, kids may be moved between teams based on their current development to help keep them progressing, but in the end, the team letter does not matter much.
 Coaches carefully organize teams to keep athletes playing with others with similar skill levels as this provides them the best experiences and helps maximize their progression.
 Being on the 'A' team does not mean your child will make the high school team, nor does being on a 'B' team mean they won't.
 But being on the 'right' team will give them the best chance to progress to the point that they can compete at the high school level.
 Many recent varsity players were on 'B' teams in Bantam.

 Q: Why does my son need an AAU number and where do we get them?